SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/download-collector-from-static-url.md

 ---
 id: download-collector-from-static-url
 title: Download a Collector from a Static URL
+description: Static URLs are provided to download the latest Sumo Logic Collector.
 ---

 Use our static URLs to download the most recent version of a Collector.
 The version of the Collector will be updated each time there is a release or patch.